 In the data sector, ICWRGC is in charge of coordinating the Global Terrestrial Network – Hydrology (GTN-H) as well as the GEMS/Water Data Centre (GWDC).
 The GEMS/Water Data Centre (GWDC) is hosted by ICWRGC since 2014, where it operates the Global Freshwater Quality Database GEMStat within the scope of the GEMS/Water Programme of the United Nations Environment Programme (UNEP).
 We were given the mandate to coordinate and develop the Global Terrestrial Network – Hydrology (GTN-H) by the World Meteorological Organization (WMO) in 2017.

 Both activities make a substantial contribution to implement the United Nations’ Sustainable Development Goals.
-In the course of 2021, another data centre, the International Soil Moisture Network (ISMN), will be jointly installed with BfG.
-ISMN was successfully developed by TU Wien using research funds provided by the European Space Agency (ESA).
+The International Soil Moisture Network (ISMN) is another data centre that is going to be implemented at ICWRGC.
+It was developed by TU Vienna and funded by the European Space Agency (ESA).
+Currently, it is transferred from Vienna to its new host.
 In Germany, this concentration of global hydrological data expertise is complemented by the Global Runoff Database (GRDC) hosted by BfG and DWD’s Global Precipitation Climatology Centre (GPCC).

 The Global Terrestrial Network – Hydrology

 Established in 2001, the Global Terrestrial Network – Hydrology (GTN-H) is a federated network of major data centres providing water-related terrestrial monitoring data at a global scale.
 GTN-H aims at linking these data in support of scientific advance and operational applications with regard to climate variability and change as well as water resources assessment and management.